UBICenter/child-allowance/jb/research.md

 The majority of studies reported the incidence of marriage and pregnancy amongst female-identifying recipients.
 For example, The UCT arm of the Malawi ZCTP reported large reductions in the likelihood of marriage and pregnancy, 48%\*\*\* and 34%\*\*\* respectively, and the Kenya CT-OVC reported a 4.9 pp** reduction in the incidence of pregnancy among cash transfer recipients and a null result for marriage {cite}`MZCTP` {cite}`HANDA201536` .
 The Ghana LEAP found a reduction in the probability of marriage for women from 12-24 years at baseline but not women 12-17 and no effect on pregnancy {cite}`Ghana_final`.
 The majority of studies, including the Malawi SCTP, as well as the Tanzania TASAF reported null effects {cite}`Tanzania_TASAF_final` {cite}`Malawi_SCTP_final` {cite}.

 Across less commonly reported metrics, such as empowerment indicies, the usage of modern contraceptives and incidence of sex- and gender-based violence, the evidence is similarly weak.
-While the Kenya GiveDirectly program reported improvements in an index of women's empowerment\*\*\* and a reduction in both physical violence\*\*\* and sexual violence** indices for female recipients, there were null results in similar outcome metrics across the Ghana LEAP, Tanzania TASAF and Zambia MCTG {cite}`KenyaGD_domvio` {cite}`Ghana_final` {cite}`Tanzania_TASAF_final` {cite}`MZCTP` .
+While the Kenya GiveDirectly program reported improvements in an index of women's empowerment\*\*\* and a reduction in both physical\*\*\* and sexual violence** indices for female recipients, there were null results in similar outcome metrics across the Ghana LEAP, Tanzania TASAF and Zambia MCTG {cite}`KenyaGD_domvio` {cite}`Ghana_final` {cite}`Tanzania_TASAF_final` {cite}`MZCTP` .

 ### Conclusions